 With his dinner suit in The Spy Who Loved Me he wears black patent leather apron-toe side-bit loafers, with the strap sliding through an unusually-shaped metal piece.
 These shoes are very unorthodox for black tie, but being in patent leather with a decorative element helps make them more formal.

-For Moonraker, Moore wears Ferragamo bit loafers.
+For Moonraker, Moore wears what are likely to be Ferragamo bit loafers.
 Moore’s everyday formal shoes in the film are apron-toe loafers from Ferragamo with a very narrow and subtle bit.
 They have a rather squared toe and look chunky from the front, but the extra visual weight they have balances the flared trousers.
 He wears them with his suits, his blazers and even his sporty all-black outfit for sneaking around at night, when neither the bit’s reflective properties nor the jangling sound it makes aren’t particularly helpful.

 Though Sean Connery wears short slip-on demi-boots in Goldfinger, in Thunderball he wears Bond’s first slip-on shoes on screen that aren’t espadrilles.
 Briefly seen in Thunderball when he washes his ankle in a sink at the Junkanoo are black plain-toe slip-ons made in three pieces: the toe and vamp make up one piece while the quarters make up the other two.
 This shoe is most likely an English-slip on, based on the style.
 These shoes are low cut on the sides like a loafer, but they are more formal than most loafers due to their plain toe.